General Order No. 11 (1862): Enforcement

-Immediately after the order was issued, Jews at Holly Springs, Grant's supply depot, were rounded up and forcibly removed.
-Some Jewish traders were forced to evacuate the area forty miles on foot.
-Seventy-two hours after Grant's order was issued, Holly Springs was raided by Confederate Major General Earl Van Dorn and his army of 3,500 Confederate troops.
-Union communication lines were broken for weeks, that resulted in many other Jews being spared from potential removal, and delayed full enforcement of Grant's order.
+Immediately after the order was issued, Jews at Holly Springs, Mississippi, Grant's supply depot, were rounded up and forcibly removed.
+Some Jewish traders were forced to evacuate the area 40 mi on foot.
+Seventy-two hours after Grant's order was issued, Holly Springs was raided by Confederate Major General Earl Van Dorn and his army of 3500 Confederate troops.
+Union communication lines were broken for weeks, which resulted in many other Jews being spared from potential removal, and delayed full enforcement of Grant's order.

 On December 28, Grant's order was fully enforced at Paducah.
 Thirty Jewish families, shell-shocked and roughly treated, were ordered to leave Paducah within twenty-four hours.
 Jewish families in Paducah were forced to collect their personal belongings, shutter their homes and shops, and board a steamer on the Ohio River.
-One Jewish resident of Paducah, Cesar Kaskel, a Union loyalist and president of the Paducah Union League Club, was summoned to Paducah's provost marshal, L.J.
-Waddell, and ordered by Waddell to leave the city.
+One Jewish resident of Paducah, Cesar Kaskel, a Union loyalist and president of the Paducah Union League Club, was summoned to Paducah's provost marshal, L. J. Waddell, who ordered him to leave the city.

 Jewish resistance

-A group of Jewish merchants who were expelled from Paducah, Kentucky, led by Cesar Kaskel, sent a telegram to President Abraham Lincoln in which they condemned Grant's General Order No. 11 as "the grossest violation of the Constitution and our rights as good citizens under it".
+A group of Jewish merchants who were expelled from Paducah, led by Cesar Kaskel, sent a telegram to President Lincoln, in which they condemned Grant's General Order No. 11 as "the grossest violation of the Constitution and our rights as good citizens under it".
 The telegram noted it would "place us ... as outlaws before the world.
 We respectfully ask your immediate attention to this enormous outrage on all law and humanity ..."
 Throughout the Union, Jewish groups protested and sent telegrams to the government in Washington, D.C.

 Kaskel led a delegation to Washington, D.C., arriving on January 3, 1863.
 In Washington, he conferred with Jewish Republican Adolphus Solomons and a Cincinnati congressman, John A. Gurley.
 After meeting with Gurley, he went directly to the White House.
 Lincoln received the delegation and studied Kaskel's copies of General Order No. 11 and the specific order expelling Kaskel from Paducah.
-The President told General-in-Chief Henry Wager Halleck to have Grant revoke General Order No. 11, which Halleck did in the following message:

-A paper purporting to be General Orders, No. 11, issued by you December 17, has been presented here.
+The President told General-in-Chief Henry Halleck to have Grant revoke General Order No. 11, which Halleck did in the following message: "A paper purporting to be General Orders, No. 11, issued by you December 17, has been presented here.
 By its terms, it expells [sic] all Jews from your department.
-If such an order has been issued, it will be immediately revoked.
+If such an order has been issued, it will be immediately revoked."

-One Jewish officer, Captain Philip Trounstine, of the Ohio cavalry, stationed in Moscow, Tennessee, resigned in protest, and Captain John C. Kelton, the assistant adjutant-general of the Department of Missouri, wrote to Grant to note his order included all Jews, rather than focusing on "certain obnoxious individuals", and noted that many Jews served in the Union army.
+One Jewish officer, Captain Philip Trounstine, of the 1st Ohio Cavalry Regiment, stationed in Moscow, Tennessee, resigned in protest, and Captain John C. Kelton, the assistant adjutant general of the Department of Missouri, wrote to Grant to note his order included all Jews, rather than focusing on "certain obnoxious individuals", and noted that many Jews served in the Union army.
 Grant formally rescinded the order, January 17, 1863, within three weeks after Lincoln revoked the order.